-Level of Service Measure of Service Target For the Council and the community to be prepared to respond to a civil defence emergency.
-Council staff and volunteers are familiar with their roles and are adequately trained.
-Training is attended as required, and the Council will participate in one training exercise per year.
-80% or greater of the community surveyed has faith in the Council's preparedness and individual community members understand how they should prepare themselves and their family for the events of a civil defence emergency.
-80% favourable response from a customer survey.
-To manage a fire risk and to For Council to remain as an active member of an Attend all South Canterbury be able to provide a ready enlarged rural fire district with other partner councils and Rural Fire meetings. and capable response to rural fires. agencies.
-Council has a capable and well equipped rural fire response teams across the Mackenzie District.
-All volunteer rural fire teams are trained to industry standards.
-A capital replacement programme for tankers and other equipment is implemented.
+T

+80% or greater of those surveyed believe the 80% positive feedback to a

+Council is adequately managing dog control customer survey.

+issues in the District. •

+For the Council and the community to Council staff and volunteers are familiar with Training is attended as

+, their roles and are adequately trained. required, and the Council

+be prepared to respond to a civil their roles and are adequately trained. ' '

+defence emergency. will participate in one

+training exercise per year.

+80% or greater of the community surveyed has · ·

+faith in the Council's preparedness and individual

+community members understand how they ,

+should prepare themselves and their family for

+the events of a civil defence emergency.

+To manage a fine viels and to be able to Attack of all Courts Courts where

+To manage a fire risk and to be able to For Council to remain as an active member of an Attend all South Canterbury

+provide a ready and capable response enlarged rural fire district with other partner Rural Fire meetings.

+to rural fires. councils and agencies.

+All volunteer rural fire

+Council has a capable and well equipped rural teams are trained to

+fire response teams across the Mackenzie industry standards.

+District. ,

+2.5555.
+A capital replacement

+· ·

+programme for tankers and

+other equipment is

+implemented.